 People have their own personal preferences.
 We like the simplicity of the iCloud Photo link feature.

 This is especially true when people send across a large number of full resolution photos via message.

 Tap on the link and it opens up all the photos.
 Here you can choose the photos that you want to save to your photo library.

 Many users just like to browse through the photos without saving them.
 This feature helps in saving storage space on your iPhone as you are not saving the actual messages and the embedded photos onto your device.

-If you tap on the ADD button at the top, it will add all the photos to your photo library.
-Instead, you can tap on ‘Select’ and then choose the photos that you want to add and delete the rest.
+- If you tap on the ADD button at the top, it will add all the photos to your photo library

 We hope that you found this short article helpful.
 Please let us know in the comments below if you have any questions or comments.